dangyogi/tile-layout/README.md

 This file defines the walls the you need to tile.
 These could also be other surfaces (e.g., floors).

-The walls.yaml file in the repository defines walls that are useless to you.
+The walls.yaml file in the repository would only serve as an example for other tiling projects.
+You'll need to replace this with definitions of your own walls (or floors).
-But it may still serve as an example.

     <name>:
         grout: [<width>, <height>]